Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Measurement Workflow

 \inferentialConversionTable

-\paragraph{\circlea{4} Compare and Evaluate.} The taxonomy of Polisis labeling does not always have a one-to-one mapping with Apple's privacy labels, and so we developed a grounded strategy, based in qualitative coding, to convert outputs from Polisis into equivalent privacy labels.
-Three researchers independently coded the conversions and then discussed to reach agreement on the mappings between Polisis and privacy labels.
-The coders were asked to complete three amatching tasks: \begin{itemize}[nosep] \item First, the coders determined which of the data practices found by the Segment Classifier, such as \textit{First Party Collection/Use} or \textit{Third Party Collection/Sharing}, that when combined with the Identifiability Attribute Classifier, such as ``Identifiable,'' ``Aggregated/Anonymized,'' or ``Does Not'', match to an appropriate Apple privacy label type, such as \textit{Data Linked to You} or \textit{Data Not Collected}.
-For example, when Polisis identifies a segment with a data practice of ``First Party Collection/Use'' and the data is ``Identifiable,'' then that would associate with an Apple privacy label type of \textit{Data Linked to You}.
+\paragraph{\circlea{4} \textbf{Compare and Evaluate.}} The taxonomy of policy labeling does not always have a one-to-one mapping with Apple's privacy labels.
+So, we developed a grounded strategy based on qualitative coding to convert outputs from classifiers into equivalent privacy labels.
+Three researchers \textit{independently} coded the conversions and then discussed to reach an agreement on the mappings between OPP-115 and privacy labels.
+The coders completed three matching tasks: \begin{itemize}[leftmargin=*,nosep,noitemsep] \item First, the coders determined which of the data practices found by the Segment Classifier, such as \textit{First Party Collection/Use} or \textit{Third Party Collection/Sharing}, that when combined with the Identifiability Attribute Classifier, such as ``Identifiable,'' ``Aggregated/Anonymized,'' ``Does'', or ``Does Not'', match to an appropriate Apple privacy label type, such as \textit{Data Linked to You} or \textit{Data Not Collected}.
+For example, when the framework identifies a segment with a data practice of ``First Party Collection/Use'' and the data is ``Identifiable,'' that would associate with an Apple privacy label type of \textit{Data Linked to You}.

-\item Next, the coders matched the output of the Polisis Purpose Attribute Classifier against Apple's privacy label purposes.
-For example, Polisis may provide a classification of ``Basic Services/Features'' which gets mapped to \textit{App Functionality} for privacy label purposes.
+\item Next, the coders matched the output of the Purpose Attribute Classifier against Apple's privacy label purposes.
+For example, a framework output of ``Basic Services/Features'' gets mapped to \textit{App Functionality} for privacy label purposes.